Warning Signs Can Save Your Career

 • A psychiatrist who was becoming increasingly friendly with a patient was cautioned by a colleague that she was endangering her objectivity.
 She didn’t heed the warning.
 Much later, when the psychiatrist finally realized what was happening and decided to terminate her friend’s treatment, the relationship soured.
 Hurt and confused, the friend complained to her next therapist, who reported the psychiatrist.
 The board ruled that the unprofessional relationship had compromised the patient’s treatment.
 The psychiatrist’s license was suspended for a year and she had to attend a professional boundaries course.

 • A pain management specialist who had been reprimanded for sloppy record keeping thought his supervisor was just being overly critical.
 Then the board got involved.
 As part of its investigation of an unrelated complaint, the board examined a few of the physician’s records.
 Concerned by what they found, investigators launched a new investigation and discovered the physician had prescribed opioids on several occasions without documenting their effectiveness.
 Although the original complaint was dismissed, the physician was placed on probation for his record-keeping violation and is now paying a board-mandated monitor more than $1,000 each month to review his records.

 If you think you don’t have to worry about boundary violations, think again.

-Just about everyone who has taken a PBI course has kicked themselves for missing warning signs that might have spared them years of grief.
+Just about everyone who has taken a PBI Education course has kicked themselves for missing warning signs that might have spared them years of grief.
 It’s too late for them, but you can still save your career — if you pay attention.